This simple recipe is for natural rat poison and mouse poison that’s safe for dogs and cats. You can kill mice with salt, rather than poison.

 That’s all there is to it!
 You’ll need to replace the bars once in a while until you’ve eliminated most or all of the rodents.
 I have the best luck by using them for a few weeks, stopping for a while, then starting again.

-The small amount of salt in this recipe may seem like it wouldn’t work as a natural rat poison, but it’s actually the optimum amount at a 2% ratio to the grain.
+The small amount of salt in this recipe may seem like it wouldn’t work as a natural rat poison.
+However, this 2% salt to grain ratio is the optimum ratio to kill mice with salt.
 This is just enough to kill the rodents without harming your livestock or wildlife.
 Also, you should not smell anything from the rodents that pass because the salt dehydrates them to the point at which no, or very little odor should be present.

 Alternative No-Kill Solution